MRtrix3/mrtrix3/docs/constrained_spherical_deconvolution/response_function_estimation.rst

 Due to relying *only* on FA values, this strategy is relatively limited in its abilities to select the best voxels.
-In white matter close to CSF, for example, Gibbs ringing can severely affect FA values.
+In white matter close to CSF, for example, Gibbs ringing can affect FA values.
 More advanced iterative strategies, such as the tournier_ and tax_ algorithms have been proposed more recently.